 COMMENT SECTION 35(A)5.: Only include if the Ethics Board does this.
 See Section 43 Below on Advisory Opinions.

-To render advisory opinions to city, and city agency, officers and employees regarding whether a given set of facts and circumstances would constitute a violation of any provision of this ordinance.
+To render advisory opinions to city and city agency officers and employees regarding whether a given set of facts and circumstances would constitute a violation of any provision of this ordinance.

-To enforce the provisions of this ordinance with regard to all officers and employees of the city, and city agencies, who are subject to its terms by issuing appropriate orders and imposing penalties authorized by this ordinance.
+To enforce the provisions of this ordinance with regard to all officers and employees of the city and city agencies who are subject to its terms by issuing appropriate orders and imposing penalties authorized by this ordinance.

-To control and maintain all statements of financial interests that are required to be filed by this ordinance, and to ensure that the statements are available for public inspection, in accordance with the requirements of this ordinance and the Kentucky Open Records Act.
+To control and maintain all statements of financial interests that are required to be filed by this ordinance and to ensure that the statements are available for public inspection in accordance with the requirements of this ordinance and the Kentucky Open Records Act.

-To adopt rules and regulations and to take other actions, as necessary, to implement the provisions of this ordinance, provided that the rules, regulations, and actions are not in conflict with the provisions of this ordinance or any state or federal law.
+To adopt rules and regulations and to take other actions as necessary to implement the provisions of this ordinance, provided that the rules, regulations, and actions are not in conflict with the provisions of this ordinance or any state or federal law.

 COMMENT SECTION 35(A)9.: Only include if the Ethics Board does this.
 See Section 36 Below on Advisory Opinions.